frconor-ebook/meditations/_posts/2025-02-05-discerning-ones-vocation.md

 ideals of Christ.
 God is placing them precisely within our grasp.

 That\'s why the apostles, when they heard the words of Our Lord, they answered.
-"They got up immediately and they followed him" (cf. Matt.
+"They got up immediately and they followed him" (*cf*.
+Matt.
 4:22).
 There was a certain sense of urgency.

 When Our Lord said, "What do you seek?" they answered, "Rabbi" (which